jellydn/stay-awake/README.md

-# macOS Sleep Prevention Utility
+# Stay Awake

 > 🤖 **Developed with [Spec-Kit](https://github.com/jellydn/spec-kit)** using GitHub Copilot CLI as the AI agent for systematic feature development

-A system tray application that prevents macOS from entering sleep mode for specified durations.
+A macOS system tray application that prevents your Mac from entering sleep mode for specified durations.

 ## Features